atom-community/zadeh/README.md

    *
    * @param query A string query to match the dataKey of each candidate against.
    * @param options Options
-   * @returns Returns an array of objects sorted by best match against the query.
+   * @returns Returns an array of objects sorted by the best match against the query.
    */
   filter(query: string, options: ObjectArrayFilterOptions = {}): Array<ObjectWithKey>